blakemulnix/blakemulnix-io/README.md

 This website serves as an online portfolio to highlight my software engineering expertise, projects, and professional background.
 It includes the following key features:

-- **Frontend**: The frontend is built using TypeScript and React, providing an interactive and responsive user interface.
-Tailwind CSS is used for styling, ensuring a modern and visually appealing design.
-It uses the NextJS framework for static site generation.
+- **Frontend**: The frontend is built using [TypeScript](www.typescriptlang.org) and [React](react.dev), providing an interactive and responsive user interface and leveraging the [Next.js](nextjs.org) framework for static site generation.
+[Tailwind CSS](tailwindcss.com) is used for styling, ensuring a modern and visually appealing design.

 - **Infrastructure**: The website is deployed on AWS using various services:
   - Amazon S3: Static assets and content are hosted in an S3 bucket.